apache/mxnet/docs/get_started/osx_setup.md

 ```

 #### Build MXNet Shared Library
-After you have installed the dependencies, pull the MXNet source code from Git and build MXNet to produce a MXNet library called ```libmxnet.so```.
+After you have installed the dependencies, pull the MXNet source code from Git and build MXNet to produce an MXNet library called ```libmxnet.so```.

 The file called ```osx.mk``` has the configuration required for building MXNet on OS X. First copy ```make/osx.mk``` into ```config.mk```, which is used by the ```make``` command: